milomg/reactively/packages/bench/README.md

 ```
 $ pnpm bench
 ```
-output is a csv file which you can read manually, or feed into your favorite spreadsheet or dataviz tool.
+The output is in formatted csv format which you can read in the console or feed into your favorite spreadsheet or dataviz tool.